park-jsdev/visualdemo/ProjectPlan.md

 - Operational maintenance / <todo> performance testing results, new or changing user and system requirements / user manual
 - Fact-Finding Techniques:
     - Can prepare a mock interview, survery, questionnaire for demonstration
-- Demonstrate ACIDity
-- Demonstrate Normalization to reduce redundancy and increase data integrity
+- Demonstrate ACIDity, normalization and data integrity
-- 1st NF
-- 2nd NF
-- 3rd NF
-- BCNF
-- 4th NF
-- 5th NF